za3k/text-multiedit/README.md

     [ ] Have a dictionary of documents -- look up or create one on demand [ ] Add file load+save
-[x] Fix bug where the blank document doesn't show a cursor or the line number [ ] Terminal resizing
+[x] Fix bug where the blank document doesn't show a cursor or the line number [x] If there is one user, their name should display only half-width at the bottom [ ] Terminal resizing
     [x] Listen for terminal resize
     [ ] Detect the terminal size -- requires C, punt this (see: https://github.com/cryptosense/terminal_size/blob/master/src/terminal_size_stubs.c)